bespinian/blog/content/posts/git-the-important-parts/index.md

 ## Commit Messages

-As you may already know, in Git developers make changes to source code in the form of so called commits.
+As you may already know, in Git developers make changes to source code in the form of so-called commits.
 A commit is a small set of changes to one or multiple files and contains information about the author and the time the changes were made.

 In order to be able to understand these changes, developers are asked to document their commits with small pieces of text called “commit messages”.
 The quality of these is a vital part of the health of our code base.
-Making good commit messages helps our team mates and future selves to understand the purpose of changes and specific ways of implementation.
+Making good commit messages helps our teammates and future selves to understand the purpose of changes and specific ways of implementation.
 If done well, they provide crucial information at a glance and are structured in a way that lets us browse and even search the history of changes of our code base.

 ### Bad Commit Messages